Ingredient Watch List: Should You Avoid Retinyl Palmitate in Your Sunscreens?

 So regardless, vitamin A products make UV rays more dangerous to your skin.
 It seems to me that including them in sunscreens doesn’t make a lot of sense?
 Dermatologists may argue that in combination with sunscreen ingredients and other antioxidants, they work well.
 I would not feel comfortable with that conclusion, particularly with what we know so far.

 Why take the risk?
 There are plenty of sunscreens out there without vitamin A ingredients in them.
 I would suggest checking out the EWG’s guide and using some of those safer options.
 Then, if you’re using vitamin A in your skin care products, please go overboard in protecting yourself from the sun.
 The truth is, most people don’t.
 They forget sunscreen, or forget to reapply.
 And we have no idea really, how effective those sunscreens are that we find in moisturizers or foundation products.
-Do you really trust them to protect you from UV rays all day long when you’re using a retinol at night?
-I wouldn’t.

 Do you avoid the use of retinyl palmitate?
 How about other vitamin A products?